Celebrating Black History Month

 Overview

-Brenda has appeared on behalf of clients at all levels of Ontario Courts.
-She has also represented clients at both jury and non-jury trials, pre-trial conferences, and mediations.
-She is actively involved in organizing educational seminars and presentations on varied topics of interest for the purpose of continuing education and keeping her clients properly informed.
+She has appeared at all levels of Ontario courts and has represented clients in jury and non-jury trials, pre-trial conferences, mediations, and administrative proceedings.
+Beyond litigation, Brenda is actively involved in professional development, organizing seminars and presentations to keep clients informed on emerging legal trends and best practices in risk management.

 Education